PeakModder/Peak-Optimized-Fabric/README.md

 ## Installation

-1. Download and install one of these loaders, the [Curseforge](https://www.curseforge.com/download/app) or [Modrinth](https://modrinth.com/app).
+1. Download and install one of these loaders, the [Curseforge](https://www.curseforge.com/minecraft/modpacks/peakoptimized) or [Modrinth](https://modrinth.com/modpack/peakoptimized).
 2. Inside the loader simply search the modpack name "Peak Optimized" and click Install.
 3. When installation is completed you can change you settings how every you want and click play/open.
 4. Minecraft launcher should open and then click Play!

 ## Contributing

 Contributions to the Peak Optimized Modpack are welcome!
-If you have suggestions, bug fixes, or improvements, feel free to submit a pull request or open an issue on [GitHub](https://github.com/your-modpack-repository).
+If you have suggestions, bug fixes, or improvements, feel free to submit a pull request or open an issue on This github page.

 ## License